Autobiography of Miley Cyrus: I Didn't Think I Was Beautiful

 Naturally, America pop stars – and many other folks - have been experimenting with cross-dressing, homosexuality and androgyny for awhile - since at least the 1960s - so maybe Miley is just continuing a trend that shows few signs of disappearing anytime soon.
 If you want it, go for it - that’s what living in America is all about, right?

 Milky Milky Milk Tour

 Toward the end of 2015, Miley Cyrus launched her fifth concert tour, entitled the Milky Milky Milk Tour, which presented eight shows over two months.
 The Flaming Lips and Dan Deacon joined her on the tour.
-Like the Bangerz tour, this one is a sexually charged, burlesque bash of music and jokes.
-For her first performance, Miley wore an S&M bondage ensemble, complete with fake breasts and a large, bouncy phallic prop between her legs.
-Moreover, many of her songs are decidedly lascivious or bawdy, particularly “BB Talk,” which provides generous use of the f-word.
-And her song “Karen Don’t Be Sad” is about a gender-bender character bullied for her choice of lifestyle.
+Like the Bangerz tour, this one was a sexually charged, burlesque bash of music and jokes.
+For her first performance, Miley wore an S&M bondage ensemble, complete with fake breasts and a large, bouncy, phallic prop between her legs.
+Moreover, many of her songs were decidedly bawdy, particularly “BB Talk,” which provides generous use of the f-word.
+And her song “Karen Don’t Be Sad” was about a gender-bender character bullied for her choice of lifestyle.

 Crisis in Six Scenes